m975261/qrfunplatform/replit.md

 # QRFun Games Platform

 ## Overview
 This is a full-stack multiplayer gaming platform featuring multiple games with instant QR code sharing.
 Currently includes a complete UNO card game supporting up to 4 players per room with classic UNO rules and all action cards.
 Players can create rooms, join via codes or QR, and play in real-time.
 The platform features a main home page for game selection, with individual games accessible via dedicated routes (/uno, /xo).
-Key features include complete ranking systems, spectator-centric lobby systems, and streamlined multiplayer interactions across all games.
+Key features include complete ranking systems, spectator-centric lobby systems, streamlined multiplayer interactions across all games, and a perfected avatar positioning system matching the lobby layout exactly.

 **Admin System**: Includes a secure hidden admin system at `/man` route with Google Authenticator 2FA, Gmail-based email functionality, and a complete guru user management system where special authenticated users can be created per game with email/username/playername credentials.